Valide sultan: Role and position

-An eighteenth-century painting of a valide sultan by Jean Baptiste Vanmour.
+Painting of a Valide Sultan (Saliha Sultan), c.
+1730 by Jean Baptiste Vanmour.

 Valide sultan was, in most cases, the most important position in the Ottoman Empire after the sultan himself.
 As the mother to the sultan, by Islamic tradition ("A mother's right is God's right"), the valide sultan would often have a significant influence on the affairs of the empire.
 She had great power in the court and her own rooms (always adjacent to her son's) and state staff.
 The valide sultan had quarters within the New Palace, where the Sultan himself resided, beginning in the 16th century.

-As the Valide sultan (Sultana mother), who had direct and intimate access to the Sultan's person, often influenced government decisions bypassing the Imperial Council and the Grand Vizier altogether or the grille-covered window from which the Sultan or Valide sultan could observe Council meetings.
-This left her at the heart of the political ongoings and machinations of the Ottoman Empire. valide sultan also traditionally had access to considerable economic resources and often funded major architectural projects, such as the Atik Valide Mosque Complex in Istanbul.
-Many valide sultans undertook massive philanthropic endeavors and buildings, as this was seen as one of the main ways to demonstrate influence and wealth.
-Valide sultans were also conveniently one of the few people within the empire with the station and means to embark on these expensive projects.
-Nurbanu Sultan's daily stipend as valide sultan to her son, Murad III, was 2000 aspers, an extraordinary sum for the time, which revealed the highly influential position she held at court.
+As the Valide Sultan (Sultana mother), who had direct and intimate access to the Sultan's person, often influenced government decisions bypassing the Imperial Council and the Grand Vizier altogether or the grille-covered window from which the Sultan or Valide Sultan could observe Council meetings.
+This left her at the heart of the political ongoings and machinations of the Ottoman Empire.
+Valide Sultan also traditionally had access to considerable economic resources and often funded major architectural projects, such as the Atik Valide Mosque Complex in Istanbul.
+Many Valide Sultans undertook massive philanthropic endeavors and buildings, as this was seen as one of the main ways to demonstrate influence and wealth.
+Valide Sultans were also conveniently one of the few people within the empire with the status and means to embark on these expensive projects.
+Nurbanu Sultan's daily stipend as Valide Sultan to her son, Murad III, was 2000 aspers, an extraordinary sum for the time, which revealed the highly influential position she held at court.